U.N. body says U.S. lax on clerical sex abuse cases

 The National Secular Society, which campaigns at the United Nations against privileges for religious groups, accused Benedict of hushing up abuse cases and obstructing justice.

-"We can only hope that his successor opens the secret files and treats victims with the respect they deserve," its executive director Keith Porteous Wood said in a statement.
+"We can only hope that his successor opens the secret files and treats victims with the respect they deserve," its executive director Keith Porteous Ward said in a statement.

 The abuse crisis is expected to be among issues cardinals discuss before they enter the Sistine Chapel in mid-March to elect a new pope, but the secrecy of their consultations means it is not clear how much of a role it will play in their choice.